 The SQRTPI function syntax is:

-where number is the number you wish to multiply the pi constant by, a numeric value entered manually or included into the cell you make reference to.
+where x is the number you wish to multiply the pi constant by, a numeric value entered manually or included into the cell you make reference to.

-Note: if the number is negative, the function returns the #NUM! error.
+Note: if the x value is negative, the function returns the #NUM! error.

 To apply the SQRTPI function,

 - select the cell where you wish to display the result,

 - click the Insert Function icon situated at the top toolbar,

 or right-click within a selected cell and select the Insert Function option from the menu,